Transport in Turkey: Road transport

+In 2023 the World Bank said the government should plan and subsidize the rollout of public electric car chargers, particularly because so many people live in flats.
+They said that a subsidy would provide environmental and social benefits.
+They also said that cities should set an end date for diesel buses.

+In the same year, according to a study by Dr. Hüseyin Korkmaz of Istanbul University, Istanbul drivers lost an average of 105 hours due to traffic congestion.
+The research, utilizing AI to analyze data from the Turkish National Police, identified 97,354 traffic accidents in the city that year, with many occurring during peak hours on major routes.
+The study highlights that even minor accidents can significantly disrupt traffic flow, especially when lanes are closed.
+Dr. Korkmaz suggests that addressing Istanbul's traffic issues requires improved public transportation, better urban planning, and measures to control population growth and vehicle usage.

 Road network

 There are three types of intercity roads in Turkey:

 – The first is the historical and free road network called State roads (Devlet Yolları) that are completely under the responsibility of the General Directorate of Highways except for urban sections (like the sections falling within the inner part of ring roads of Ankara, Istanbul or İzmir.
 Even if they mostly possess dual carriageways and interchanges, they also have some traffic lights and intersections.

 – The second type of roads are controlled-access highways that are officially named Otoyol.
 But it isn't uncommon that people in Turkey call them Otoban (referring to Autobahn) as this types of roads entered popular culture by the means of Turks in Germany.
 They also depend on the General Directorate of Highways except those that are financed with a BOT model.